Submodular Maximization subject to a Knapsack Constraint: Combinatorial Algorithms with Near-optimal Adaptive Complexity: Variants and Implications

+Following this approach, we can actually obtain a more fine-grained result, making explicit the trade off between adaptivity and query complexity by using $\gamma$-ary search instead of binary search. $\gamma$-ary search generalizes binary search and consists in dividing recursively the array in $\gamma$ equally spaced intervals and evaluate the conditions on the extremes of these intervals to locate $k^*.$ It is easy to observe that $\gamma$-ary search on an array of length $n$ terminates in $O(\nicefrac{\log n}{\log \gamma})$ steps while evaluating the conditions $O(\gamma)$ times at every step.

-So, fix an arbitrary iteration of the while loop.
-Call $S$ the initial solution and $A$ the sequence drawn by \sampling, $\{X_i\}_i$ the sequence of the sets of elements still fitting into the budget relative to each prefix $A_i$ and with $G_i$ and $E_i$ the subsets of $X_i$ containing the \emph{good}, i.e., marginal density greater than $\tau$, and \emph{bad}, i.e., negative marginal density, elements, respectively.
-First, note that the cost condition is clearly unimodal: the $\{X_i\}_i$ is a decreasing sequence of sets and hence $c(X_i)$ is a non-increasing sequence of costs, while $c(X)$ stays fixed: as soon as the cost of $X_i$ drops below $(1-\e)c(X)$ it stays there for all the prefixes longer than $A_i$.
+\paragraph{The cost condition is already unimodal.} Fix any iteration of the while loop and call $S$ the solution at the beginning of it, $A$ the sequence drawn by \sampling (line \ref{line:sampling} of \threshold), $\{X_i\}_i$ the sequence of the sets of elements still fitting into the budget relative to each prefix $A_i$ (line \ref{line:X_i}) and $G_i$ (line \ref{line:G_i}), respectively $E_i$ (line \ref{line:E_i}), the subsets of $X_i$ containing the \emph{good}, i.e., marginal density greater than $\tau$, and \emph{bad}, i.e., negative marginal density, elements, respectively.
+The cost condition (recall, a prefix $A_i$ respects the cost condition when $c(G_i) > (1-\e)c(X)$, see line \ref{line:cost_condition}) is clearly unimodal: the $\{X_i\}_i$ is a decreasing sequence of sets and hence $c(X_i)$ is a non-increasing sequence of costs, while $c(X)$ stays fixed: as soon as the cost of $X_i$ drops below $(1-\e)c(X)$ it stays there for all the prefixes longer than $A_i$.

+\paragraph{The value condition is not unimodal.} For the value condition we need a bit more work.
+The value condition in \threshold is verified for a prefix $A_i$ if the following inequality holds (as in line \ref{line:value_condition}):

-For the value condition we need a bit more work; if for some $j$ it holds that $\e \sum_{x \in G_j} f(x\,|\,S \cup A_j) \le \sum_{x \in E_j}|f(x\,|\,S \cup A_j)|$, it may be the case that the inequality switches direction later in the same iteration of the while loop.
-Notice that it can happen for one of two reasons: either elements with negative marginals are added to the solution or they are thrown away due to budget constraint.
+This condition is not unimodal: it may be the case that for a certain prefix $A_i$ the previous inequality is not verified (i.e., the value condition is triggered), but the inequality switches direction for some other prefix $A_j$ with $j > i$, in the same iteration of the while loop.
+This can happen for one of two reasons: either elements with negative marginals are added to the solution or they are thrown away due to budget constraint.
 We want a modification which is robust to these corner cases.
 To this end, we add to the value condition the absolute contribution of two sets of items.
+We refer to the pseudocode of \thresholdgamma for the details.